For ServiceNow, Dynatrace offers:

 The Problems import set table automatically transforms any incoming Dynatrace-detected problem into an incident within the ServiceNow incident table.

 When a problem is closed in Dynatrace, the incident is marked as

 ServiceNow offers a dedicated Service Graph Connector for Observability application for pulling Dynatrace observability information into your CMDB.
 The purpose of this direct integration is to sync Dynatrace-monitored applications, services, and hosts with your service graph and your existing CMDB.

 This Service Graph Connector application is developed and supported directly by ServiceNow.
 Please refer to ServiceNow support and help pages for the latest changes.

-The functionality described below replaces the deprecated Dynatrace Service Graph Connector app, which will not be supported past December 31, 2021.
+The functionality described below replaces the deprecated Dynatrace Service Graph Connector app, which has not been supported since January 1, 2022.

 How it works

 The ServiceNow connector uses the Dynatrace Monitored entities API v2 to pull information about applications, services, and hosts directly from your Dynatrace environment.

 The connector runs a list of Integration Hub data stream actions utilizing data sources (

 SGO-Dynatrace) within your ServiceNow instance to pull all necessary information on a regular schedule.